skadio/explorateur/README.md

 ### Exploration Strategy
 - `BreadthFirst` in uninformed fashion
 - `DepthFirst` in uninformed fashion
-- `BestFirst` in informed fashion assuming an objective function evaluates the solution quality of a state.
+- `BestFirst` in informed fashion with an objective function that evaluates the quality of a state.

 ## Quick Start